 The Challenges of Scientists in the Church and Serving the Church

-This meeting will be a public discussion and report on the ASA 2023 Winter Symposium that explored the challenges of scientists serving the church; a recording of that symposium is available here.
+This meeting will be a public discussion and report on the ASA 2023 Winter Symposium that explored the challenges of scientists serving the church;.
 This will be a great time of sharing, discussing, and reporting.
 It will be a moderated discussion attempting to explore the ways scientists can serve the church, and the challenges that are inherent.
 This is open to everyone.
 Pastors, scientists, congregants, and those who are interested in ways scientists can serve the church are encouraged to attend.
 Coffee and snacks will be provided.
 This is an in-person meeting, with no Zoom component.